 My first quilt was made for my aunt's baby shower when I was 12 or 13.
 It was part of my home-economics class in junior high school.
 I insisted that it be fluffy so I used a super high loft batting.
 Machine pieced but hand-quilted.
 You could tell that I was young because I used unicorns and pegasuses as the corner quilting designs.
 Apparently my little cousin loved that quilt until it fell apart.
 I made my first doll many, many years later when I was at college.
 It was a present for one of my sisters.
 I'm not even sure if she still has it, but I had a lot of fun making it.

-My favorite colors (right now, this changes all the time) are: turquoise, aqua, cobalt blue, yellow, sometimes red (but mostly only for cars) and of course, GREEN.
+My favorite colors (right now, this changes all the time) are: turquoise, aqua, cobalt blue, yellow, purple, sometimes red (but mostly only for cars) and of course, GREEN.
 When I was a kid the crayola crayon that I used first was blue green (sniff - I'm sad to say that color has since been retired).

 Thanks for dropping by Lemon Tree Tales.